PascalSun/sportpartner/README.md

   - the user should have a head portrait, for the partners to know each other
   - when the net speed is very low, sometime show error
   - can not be used on a small screen phone, because can not find login button. (which have been fixed)
+  - why not just show the address, but need to click to see the address
+  - in firefox49.9, can not click the edit preference button

+  Also we use selenium IDE tool to generate some script files with different scenarios, to make sure every time we modify something, the whole system works properly.

 ## Reference